As the coronavirus pandemic reminded us all, it’s good to be prepared.

 Even if you are not concerned about the current pandemic but you rely on a prescription medication, it might be wise to keep an extra supply on hand in case of emergencies.

 Another food that has a long shelf life is legumes.
 Dried beans and lentils will last for years if stored in a cool, dry place.
 Just know that they may take longer to cook as they get older.

-Don’t worry — it’s possible to avoid or decrease the gas that you might have experienced after eating beans.
+And don’t worry — it’s possible to avoid or decrease the intestinal gas that you might experience after eating beans.
 See “Beans 101: A Guide to Enjoying the Stockpile Staple.”

 If you plan to stay home for a spell, stockpile some of your favorite treats.
 As a bonus, anything that is made up of mostly sugar “never really spoils” if kept dry, says Kantha Shelke, a food scientist and principal of Corvus Blue, a food science and research firm.

 “The wrapper of a Jolly Rancher will go bad before the candy does,” Shelke tells Cooking Light.